-There's so much to love about this month.
+There's so much to love about June in Chicago.

-First of all, when it comes to Chicago weather in June, expect it to be pleasant.
+First of all, when it comes to Chicago June weather, expect it to be pleasant.
 That allows you to explore the city without worrying about freezing your tail off.
-Second, it's the beginning of festival season, and some of the hottest art, food and music events happen this month.
+Second, it's the beginning of festival season, and some of the hottest art, food, and music events happen this month.

 What To Wear

-• Bring extra layers because Chicago weather can be unpredictable, particularly at night.
-A nice, thin sweater or sweatshirt will do.
+Bring extra layers because Chicago weather can be unpredictable, particularly at night.
+A light jacket, thin sweater, or sweatshirt will do.
 We also recommend checking out Chicagoland shopping malls for additional apparel, including comfortable shoes if you plan to walk a lot.

 - The weather is finally warm enough to explore outdoors during one of the many walking and biking food tours.